Minimalist Meal Prep: 5 Easy Tips for Beginners

 Time: 15 Minutes | Tools: One pot

-What to Do: Pick one-pot meals (e.g., chili, stir-fry).
-Cook a big batch with 3-4 ingredients (e.g., beans, tomatoes, spices for chili).
+What to Do: Pick one-pot meals (e.g., chilli, stir-fry).
+Cook a big batch with 3-4 ingredients (e.g., beans, tomatoes, spices for chilli).
 Divide into containers for the week.

 Why It Works: One pot means less cleanup—minimalism at its best.
 Big batches save time.